-Gain a more detailed understanding of the Design Process and its relationship to landscape design.
-More practice with landscape graphic techniques is offered as well as the connection between landscape construction techniques and the creation of aesthetically pleasing designs.
+Landscape Design II will build on the topics in Landscape Design I. Students will develop a deeper understanding of the design process and its relationship to landscape design.
+More practice with landscape graphic techniques is offered, as well as, the connection between landscape construction techniques and the creation of aesthetically pleasing designs.
 Discussions on planting arrangement is expanded from Landscape Design I. Design discussions focus on residential plus commercial and institutional environments.

 Individuals looking to develop skills to design both aesthetically pleasing and functional residential, commercial and similar small scale landscapes.